jhudson8/restful-redux/docs/model-reducer.md

 });

-// example reducer handling customer search collections const customerSearchReducer = reducer({
+// example reducer handling customer search collections const customerSearchReducer = createReducer({
   actionPrefix: 'CUSTOMER_SEARCH',
   entityType: 'customerSearch'
 });

-const allReducers = reducer.join([
-  function (state = {}, action {
+// make sure to use your custom reducer first if you need specific state defaults const allReducers = chainReducers([ function (state = {}, action {
-    // you can add your own additional reducer logic as well }),
+    // you can add your own additional reducer logic as well }), customerReducer, customerSearchReducer,
-  // add any restful-redux reducers *after* your custom reducer customerReducer, customerSearchReducer,
   _other_reducers_